 25- Watery swelling and pain all over the body

 Root and leaf (20 gm each) are made into decoction in water.
-Decoction is taken with cardamom powder twice a day for three days.
+A decoction is taken with cardamom powder twice a day for three days.

-The leaf juice is given internally in dose of 5-20ml.
+The leaf juice is given internally in a dose of 5-20ml.

-A decoction prepared from the plant is given in dose of 50-100ml.
+A decoction prepared from the plant are given in a dose of 50-100ml.

-- The leaves and flowering tops are diuretic, rich in potassium salts.
+- The leaves and flowering tops are diuretics, rich in potassium salts.